 Although it may seem counterintuitive, watering your lawn before a cold snap will actually help the soil resist freezing.
 Water present in the soil will retain heat and make it less likely for the ground to freeze solid.
 For best results, water your lawn in the evening to protect your new grass overnight.

-Go the extra mile.
-If you have the ability to set a timer for your watering system, program it to water for half an hour once every three hours overnight.
+To make watering easier, use this timed irrigation system you can control from your phone.
+Program your sprinkler system to water for half an hour once every three hours overnight.
 The water coming from your tap is typically at least 20 degrees above freezing.
 By adding warm water at night, you will help prevent frost from forming.
 This is one of the best ways to protect young grass from frost.

 2. Cover Seedlings

 Because frozen ground can kill new grass, another great way to protect your grass sprouts is to help your ground retain heat during cold nights.
 In the evening, cover your new grass seed.
 Use tarps or cloth weighted down with a stone or spare lumber.
 Even a thin layer of black plastic tarp will help keep warm air close to the ground and prevent frost from harming your new grass.
 Remove the tarps in the morning to expose the grass to air and sunlight.